amdw/enginecloud/README.md

 it is not hard to imagine how it might be done.
 Virtually all modern engines support a text-based protocol called [UCI](https://en.wikipedia.org/wiki/Universal_Chess_Interface), which forms a standard interface between chess engines and chess GUIs.
-These days, virtually any engine can be used with any chess GUI.
+These days, thanks to UCI, virtually any engine can be used with any chess GUI.

 If a chess GUI can speak UCI to an engine running on the local machine, why can't it communicate in exactly the same way over a network with an engine